 - How are prospects interacting with your brand?

-- How do they interact with your website or social media?
+- When you gain more followers or website visitors, how do they interact with your website or social media?

 - Has interaction increased or decreased?